Franson Manjali

-Franson Davis Manjali is an Indian philosopher, translator and editor.
-His work is based on the philosophy of language in the tradition of Martin Heidegger, Friedrich Nietzsche, Immanuel Kant and, most importantly, Jacques Derrida and Jean-Luc Nancy.
+Franson Davis Manjali was an Indian professor of linguistics, translator and editor.
+His work was based on the philosophy of language in the tradition of Martin Heidegger, Friedrich Nietzsche, Immanuel Kant and, most importantly, Jacques Derrida and Jean-Luc Nancy.
 He was a professor of linguistics at Jawaharlal Nehru University in India and retired in 2020.
+He died on 14 June 2023 in New Delhi, India.